microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 let myName = "Alice";
 ```

-For the most part you don't need to explicitly learn the rules of inference.
+For the most part, you don't need to explicitly learn the rules of inference.
 If you're starting out, try using fewer type annotations than you think - you might be surprised how few you need for TypeScript to fully understand what's going on.

 ## Functions